 - scale-out model is more powerful: we can have a “control plane” running VBR+EM+SQL in a virtual environment, to leverage the High Availability features, while the “data plane” with proxies and repositories will be different machines, each with their specific and optimized sizing.
 This design can protect big environments as both proxies and repositories can be deployed in multiple instances when needed.

 When planning to use Veeam Backup & Replication for backup jobs only, the backup server should be placed in the main datacenter alongside the infrastructure to be protected to leverage quick response times and local management traffic.

 When replication is used among multiple sites, the backup server should be deployed in the DR site to allow failover plans to work seamlessly, even in the case of the complete loss of the primary site.
 In this case, the scale-out model should be used, so that data traffic for backups stays in the primary datacenter, while only management and replication traffic flows between the two datacenters.

 Recommended Veeam backup server configuration is 1 CPU core (physical or virtual) and 4 GB RAM per 10 concurrently running jobs.
 Concurrent jobs include any running backup or replication jobs as well as any job with a continuous schedule such as backup copy jobs and tape jobs.

 The minimum recommendation is 2 CPU cores and 8 GB RAM.

 Plan for a minimum of 40 GB.
-If installing in a virtual machine, thin disks may be used.
 By default the installer will choose the drive with most available free space for the pre-configured Default Backup Repository.

 Log file growth will depend on the number and frequency of jobs and the number of instances being protected.
 Consider that the logging level may also affect the log size.